GrGLeo/dataguard/README.md

   - Enumeration checks

 - **String Column Rules**:
-  - `isin`: check if a value is in a given set of words (e.g., "SEND", "ORDERED", "RECEIVED").
+  - `isin`: check if all value in the array is in a given set of words (e.g., "SEND", "ORDERED", "RECEIVED").

 - **Declarative Rules**:
   - We are working on a `TOML` based configuration file to declare the rules that should be applied to a validation.
 This will allow you to define your validation rules in a simple and readable format.